harshith242/fastapi-temporal/README.md

 All the activity results, if needed, can be retrieved using the `get_activity_result` query handler.
 To fetch the result of callback, please use the `get_callback_result` query handler, the argument supplied should be the activity ID for which the callback result is needed.

+#### Logs

+All the logs are written to an app.log file with detailed information, to be helpful in debugging.

 ## Example Application

 The package includes an example application in the `examples/example_app` directory that demonstrates the integration of FastAPI, Temporal, and Streamlit.
 The example shows how to: